keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 Putting it all together, the final drop structure should look something like this:

+TODO: fix reference
 ```js reference
 https://github.com/keypom/keypom-js/blob/1640dd9125ea6c8a7872cb14d3f8b7bfc8038e4f/docs-advanced-tutorials/dao-onboarding/pre-security/createDaoDrop.js#L46-L77
 ```

 ---

-## Creating Ticket Links
+## Creating Onboarding Links
 The last step in this process is to create the links themselves so that you can easily register people into your DAO.
-You can control the format of the URL.
-For this tutorial `https://testnet.mynearwallet.com/linkdrop/` will be used.
+For this tutorial, you will make use of MyNEARWallet's linkdrop claim flow which has the following URL: `https://testnet.mynearwallet.com/linkdrop/CONTRACT_ID/SECRET_KEY` will be used.

 You can utilize the `formatLinkdropUrl` function for convenience.
 It can take a custom URL that contains `CONTRACT_ID` and `SECRET_KEY` and it will replace them with the contract ID and secret keys passed in.

+TODO: fix URl
 ```js reference
 https://github.com/keypom/keypom-js/blob/1640dd9125ea6c8a7872cb14d3f8b7bfc8038e4f/docs-advanced-tutorials/dao-onboarding/pre-security/createDaoDrop.js#L80-L85
 ```